winterdharma/DharmaPearls/01_agama/dirgha/index.md

 King Ajātaśatru decides to visit the Buddha on an auspicious full moon night with his brother Jīvaka.
 He asks the Buddha what the fruits of the ascetic life are in the present and relates the various responses he received from the six heretical teachers.
 The Buddha explains the benefits of being a religious practitioner, which culminate with the gradual path to liberation (which has been abbreviated in this <em>sūtra</em>).
 Ajātaśatru then repents and takes refuge in the Buddha’s teaching.
 {: .synopsis}

-DĀ 28 [\*Poṭṭhapāda](DA_28.html) (∥ [DN 9](https://suttacentral.net/dn9){: target="_blank"}) [T 1.109c23]
+DĀ 28 [Pṛṣṭhapāla](DA_28.html) (∥ [DN 9](https://suttacentral.net/dn9){: target="_blank"}) [T 1.109c23]

-The Buddha sets out early one morning to solicit alms and decides to visit a wanderers’ grove to visit \*Poṭṭhapāda.
+The Buddha sets out early one morning to solicit alms and decides to visit a wanderers’ grove to visit Pṛṣṭhapāla.
 When he arrives, the wanderer tells him about recent philosophical controversies among the wanderers and priests about the nature of perception.
 The Buddha gives him a practical explanation of perception in meditative attainments.
-On another occasion, Poṭṭhapāda and Hasthika visit the Buddha and report the reaction the other wanderers had to the Buddha’s teaching.
-Further discussion leads both wanderers to convert to the Buddha, and Poṭṭhapāda becomes an <em>arhat</em>.
+On another occasion, Pṛṣṭhapāla and Hasthika visit the Buddha and report the reaction the other wanderers had to the Buddha’s teaching.
+Further discussion leads both wanderers to convert to the Buddha’s teaching, and Pṛṣṭhapāla becomes an <em>arhat</em>.
 {: .synopsis}

 DĀ 29 [Lohitya](DA_29.html) (∥ [DN 12](https://suttacentral.net/dn12){: target="_blank"}) [T 1.112c20]

 A priestly lord named Lohitya hears that the famous mendicant teacher Gautama has stopped nearby.
 He decides to meet the Buddha, so he invites him to share a meal at his residence.
-When the Buddha gives him an unsolicited Dharma teaching, however, Lothitya is offended and forms a wrong view that religious teachers shouldn’t teach others for their own gain.
+When the Buddha gives him an unsolicited Dharma teaching, however, Lohitya is offended and forms a wrong view that religious teachers shouldn’t teach others for their own gain.
 The Buddha sets the priest straight with a lengthy series of questions that bring out the fallacy of his view.
 {:.synopsis}

 DĀ 30 Description of the World [T 1.114b8]